 The Uniting Church is committed to relationship with the Uniting Aboriginal and Islander Christian Congress (UAICC) and acknowledges the sovereignty of the First Peoples of Australia.
 First and Second Peoples walk together, seeking to build a church and nation of justice and reconciliation.

-The Uniting Church has a history of commitment to those in need, standing alongside them in day-to-day ministry as well as through engagement in the political arena.
-The Church has taken a stand on environmental issues, and supports the equality and dignity of marginalised people such as ethnic minorities, disabled people and homosexual people.
+The Uniting Church has a history of commitment to those in need and those who have been marginalised, standing alongside them in day-to-day ministry as well as through advocacy in the political arena.

-We are particularly concerned about human-induced climate change.
+The Church is particularly concerned about human-induced climate change.
 Climate change is a serious threat to the integrity of life on Earth, now and for future generations.
-We are especially engaged in supporting our vulnerable neighbours in the Pacific.
+The Church is especially engaged in supporting vulnerable neighbours in the Pacific.

 Interlinked crises (including climate change, militarism, the energy crisis, the food crisis, and the global financial crisis) confront human and ecological wellbeing, and are deeply rooted in our social, political, and economic systems.
 In all the ways that we live and interact in this world, we are called to participate in a vision of flourishing, abundant life, of peace and reconciliation, justice and transformation, love and inclusion for all creation.

 The Uniting Church’s ecological engagement is considerable, for example, through statements and resolutions, production of worship materials and resources, activities of congregations, ecumenical involvement, and advocacy by its members and staff.